 High-leucine UK food sources:

-The withdrawal of oestrogen's anti-inflammatory effects during perimenopause unmasks a state of chronic low-grade inflammation.
+The withdrawal of oestrogen's anti-inflammatory effects during perimenopause unmasks a state of chronic low-grade inflammation (Santoro et al., 2021).
 Pro-inflammatory cytokines (IL-6, TNF-alpha, CRP) rise, contributing to:

 Long-chain omega-3 polyunsaturated fatty acids (n-3 PUFAs) -- specifically eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) -- counter this inflammatory cascade through multiple mechanisms.
 EPA and DHA are incorporated into cell membrane phospholipids, where they competitively displace arachidonic acid (an omega-6 fatty acid) from the substrate pool for cyclooxygenase and lipoxygenase enzymes.
 This shifts eicosanoid production from pro-inflammatory prostaglandins (PGE2) and leukotrienes (LTB4) toward less inflammatory or actively resolving mediators, including resolvins, protectins, and maresins (Calder, 2017).